London Murders | Doctor Crippen

 Recently for the first time, files have been opened to the public.
 Forensic investigations have revealed from DNA samples of surviving flesh tissues still held at The Royal London Hospital, Whitechapel.
 These seem to reveal the remains from the cellar of 39 Hilldrop Crescent, were of a male, with out genetic traces of the same family gene.

-Other things to be considerer with this new revelation, is why didn't Cora make it known to the authorities if she was still alive and well?
+Other things to be considerer with this new revelation, if true; why didn't Cora make it known to the authorities if she was still alive and well?

 More questions than answers.